 - How To Write on Cakes by the Woodland Bakery

 - Writing A Message on A Cake by Amanda Oakleaf

 - Examples of Different Scripts for Piping “Happy Birthday”

 Once you are comfortable piping neatly in your own handwriting, you can use Mathew Tapia’s (Lettering and Graphic Artist) piping practice sheet below to master a new piping script!

 For expert tuition, check out Helen Mansey of Bellissimo Cakes’ Craftsy class online which covers writing in icing and lettering techniques (plus piping custom lace patterns and more).
-You’ll find all the details plus you’ll get a 50% OFF discount right here: Elegant Techniques for Flawless Cakes.
+You’ll find all the details on this class right here: Elegant Techniques for Flawless Cakes.

 Craftsy also have the class by renowned expert Nicholas Lodge which covers the art of hand-piping lettering.
-You’ll find more details plus a 63% OFF discount here: Custom Monograms & Lettering with Nicholas Lodge.
+You’ll find more details here: Custom Monograms & Lettering with Nicholas Lodge.

 Piping greetings and calligraphy on cakes is also covered in The White Flower Cake Shop’s Craftsy class below (including fabulous buttercream flowers and other buttercream techniques): White Flower Cake Shop Craftsy Tutorial.

 Yener’s Way online cake decorating school also have a “Mastering Inscriptions” tutorial below, details of which you’ll find here: Mastering Inscriptions.
 (Note that pricing is in Australian dollars – US dollar equivalent $22 approx, STG equivalent £17 approx).